Evan-Bertis-Sample/raxel/docs/w25-report/report.md

 } raxel_voxel_t;
 ```

-The most important part of a voxel renderer is how voxels are stored in memory.
+One of most important parts of a voxel renderer is how voxels are stored in memory.
 In `raxel`, an individual voxel is stored as a `uint32_t`, which is an index into a "palette" of voxel materials.
 Originally this was a `uint8_t`, but GLSL doesn't support 8-bit integers without using extensions.

 Voxel materials, at the moment, are just the albedo color of the voxel, a vec3.